 - How much pain will I have following surgery?
 What will the pain be like when I get home and start rehab?

 - When will the pain go away?
 What can I do to manage the pain?

-- When can I re-start the activities I want to do (i.e., golf, walking)?
+- When can I restart more strenuous activities I want to do, such as golf and walking?
 What activities should I avoid?

-- How do you expect my new knee will function in six months?
+- How do you expect my new knee will function in 6 months?
 A year?

 - Will there be follow-up appointments needed?
 When will the first follow-up appointment be?
 And how regularly after that?